neuroinformatics-unit/datashuttle/docs/source/pages/community/contributing.md

 ```bash
 pytest
 ```
-This runs all tests that can be executed in a local development environment.
+This runs all tests that can be executed in the local development environment.

-To run a specific test file, you can run:
+To run a specific test file, you can include the path to the file, for example:

 ```bash
 pytest tests/test_validation.py
 ```

-or to run any tests matching a keyword:
+or to run any tests whose name matches a keyword:

 ```bash
 pytest -k validate